tableau/redshift-monitor/README.md

 Is redshift-monitor supported?
 ---------------
-Redshift Monitor is made available AS-IS with no support.
+Redshift Monitor is community supported.
 Any bugs discovered should be filed in the Redshift Monitor Git issue tracker.

 How can I contribute to redshift-monitor?
 ---------------